oppia/oppia/README.md

 ## Contributing

-The Oppia project is built by the community for the community, and is currently in active development.
+The Oppia project is built by the community for the community.
+It is currently in active development.

-We love contributions.
 There are many ways to help with Oppia's development, including art, coding, design and documentation.
-New contributors are always welcome!
+We welcome contributions from everyone, and new contributors are always welcome!

 If you'd like to help with code-related stuff, please see the [CONTRIBUTING](CONTRIBUTING.md) file for instructions.
-We'll add instructions for helping with other types of things soon -- but, if you're interested in any of these, please send an email to `admin@oppia.org`, and we'll get back to you promptly!
+We'll add instructions for helping with other types of things soon -- but, if you're interested in any of these, please send an email to `admin@oppia.org`, and we'll get back to you promptly.

 ## Support